CXIA17/tp/docs/UserGuide.md

 ## Introduction

-EconoCraft is a single player text adventure game where a player takes on the role of a business owner or manager, tasked with growing their company from a small startup to a large corporation.
-The game would simulate real-world business challenges, including resource management, market analysis, product development, and financial planning to help students prepare for the future challenges.
+EconoCraft is a single player text adventure game where a player would start from trying to achieve work-life balance to managing financial assets and a company.
+This is a fun game that is full of uncertainty and excitement, which helps user to raise their financial awareness and management skills.

 ## Quick Start